earthcubeprojects-chords/chords/whatis.md

 * Currently the Portal only processes time-series measurements.
 Plans are under way to add additional data types, such as soundings, ray-oriented observations, and images.

-## Concepts

-**Add brief description of portal concepts, including:**

-* Sites
-* Measurements
-* Instruments
-* HTML concepts (concise and only the bare bones as related to CHORDS: general URL construction as it relates to data ingest and fetching)